awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

   ```
 + [New\-EC2Tag](https://docs.aws.amazon.com/powershell/latest/reference/items/New-EC2Tag.html) \(AWS Tools for Windows PowerShell\)

   The `New-EC2Tag` command needs a `Tag` parameter, which specifies the key and value pair to be used for the Dedicated Host Reservation tag\.
-The following commands create the `Tag` parameter:
+The following commands create the `Tag` parameter\.

   ```
   PS C:\> $tag = New-Object Amazon.EC2.Model.Tag